mozilla/version-control-tools/docs/hgmozilla/installing.rst

 Cloning and Pulling Performance
 -------------------------------

+Mercurial 4.1 introduced supported for compression data over the wire protocol with zstandard.
+This is substantially faster than zlib and can result in faster clones and pulls due to faster compression and fewer bytes transferred over the wire.

 Mercurial 3.6 contains a number of enhancements to performance of cloning and pull operations, especially on Windows.
 Clone times for